Leonardo Express - Our Favourite Way to Get from Fiumicino Airport to Rome (2025)

 Trenitalia ticket office at Termini Station (inside you can also find ticket machines)Trenitalia ticket office at Termini Station (inside you can also find ticket machines)

-Once we purchase the ticket, we receive it directly via email.
-This is convenient, as you can easily manage it online in case you want to travel earlier or later.
+👉 Pro tip!
+We usually use the Trainline website, where you can buy Leonardo Express tickets in just a few clicks!
+It' easy to change travel time online, if you wish to travel earlier or later.
 Just click on the ticket, choose a new time, and then check in.

 Powered by GetYourGuide